Leith Comedy Festival

 ‘Always a strong bill, always eclectic’ Sunday Times

 This festival is happening in some shape or form.
-Due to Coronavirus, we have had to change what we do.
-We are working with incredible Leithers and local organisations to bring you some fun events, live and online.
-Watch this space.
+Due to you-know-what, we weren't able to have the all-singing all-dancing launch we had planned, but we have been working with incredible Leithers and local organisations to bring you some fun events, live and online.

 Photograph: Leith Theatre by Gaëlle Beri